 There’s something happening in the business world and it has to do with women.
 And it’s not just that (amazingly) women are just as capable as men at running companies or handling positions of power and leadership.
-It seems that the flavour of how that’s done is shifting – and we like it.
+It seems that the flavor of how that’s done is shifting – and we like it.
 The world is ready for a #GIRLBOSS and we at Selz are all for it.

 If you haven’t yet heard of Sophia Amoruso or NastyGal, then get ye to the internet.
 Amoruso, who’s now worth a cool $250 million, built the fashion and lifestyle empire from the ground up, starting with a humble vintage clothing store on eBay.
 Now, it’s competing with the likes of ASOS and ModCloth as one of the world’s biggest online clothing retailers as well as expanding to brick and mortar stores for an end-to-end customer experience.
 And it doesn’t stop at clothing.